ComScore

 • Why We Recommend It: chic accommodations, women-run, ideal for group retreats, friendly staff

-This beautiful estate with various accommodation options (cabins, cottages and farmhouse suites) is situated around a private lake and boasts more than 500 acres of greenery.
+This is a beautiful estate is set around a private lake with over 500 acres of greenery.
 All meals and drinks are included with your stay (breakfast a la carte, a lunch box for a picnic anywhere on the grounds each afternoon, and a special dinner each night).
 And before you ask—cocktails, sommelier-paired wines and local beers are available with each meal.
 Activities on site include boating, tennis, swimming, fishing and field games.
 Game on.

 • Distance from NYC: 1 hour and 4 minutes by public transit